LordChristoff2025/ELM-Binary-Classifier/README.md

 # ELM-Binary-Classifier

-Is is a feed-forward neural network known as Extreme Learning Machine (ELM) Binary classifier, adtaped for use from GitHub [popcornell, 2018](https://github.com/popcornell/tfelm/blob/pop_new/ELM_class_example.ipynb) for a Masters Thesis, determining if an unbiast approach to image classification can prove its worth in comparison to other models.
-This was adapted in the intrests of cyber forensics.
-The project was undertaken in Google Colab and made use of Tensorflow and Hugging Face's Gradio.
+Is is a feed-forward neural network known as Extreme Learning Machine (ELM) Binary classifier, adtaped for use from GitHub [popcornell, 2018](https://github.com/popcornell/tfelm/blob/pop_new/ELM_class_example.ipynb)

 The main changes found are: